-You can create a dashboard datasource and a list portlet from any SQL statement that runs in the Administration Console SQL Runner.
+You can create a dashboard data source and a list portlet from any SQL statement that runs in the SQL Runner page in the Administration Console.

-You can choose whether the dashboard and/or the list portlet is enabled or disabled upon creation.
-Default choice is enabled, however you might want to disable it if it is created on a production environment and that some specific access grants should be added to it to restrict its access before it can be used by PPM Users.
+When creating a dashboard data source and list portlet from the SQL Runner page in the Administration Console, you can select whether to enable the dashboard data source and the list portlet.
+The default option is enabled, however you might want to disable it if it is created on a production environment and some specific access grants should be added to it to restrict its access before it can be used by PPM users.

-To create a dashboard datasource and a list portlet from the Administration Console,
+To create a dashboard data source and a list portlet from the SQL Runner page:

 Log on to PPM.